ansys/pyfluent-visualization/doc/source/users_guide/index.rst

 .. _ref_user_guide:

 ==========
-User Guide
+User guide
 ==========
-This guide provides information regarding using Ansys PyFluent and its constituent modules and components.
+This guide provides information regarding using PyFluent and its constituent modules and components.